allenai/allennlp/CONTRIBUTING.md

     <details><summary>Expand details 👇</summary><br/>

-    Commiting directly to the master branch of your fork is not recommended.
+    Commiting directly to the main branch of your fork is not recommended.
 It will be easier to keep your fork clean if you work on a seperate branch for each contribution you intend to make.

     You can create a new branch with